 Image credits: Claudia Klein | make-up Patricia Heck | styling Cristina Chirila | Model Josipa Sonic Models

-What do you want in a summer dress?
+What are you looking for in your summer wardrobe?
 Floaty sleeves?
 A lengthy hem?
 Something with sexy cut outs, or demure lace?
 Karen Roth offers it all.
 Many of her new designs are available with customizable options such as sleeve/hem length, fabric choice, and more, allowing you to create the summer wardrobe of your dreams.

-Over the course of her career, Roth began to realize the impact of the harmful practices that plague the fashion industry, including unfair labor practices, heavy environmental pollutants, and animal harm.
+Over the course of her career, Hoffman began to realize the impact of the harmful practices that plague the fashion industry, including unfair labour practices, heavy environmental pollutants, and animal harm.
 With each collection she designs, her goal is to make beautiful, comfortable clothing that not only benefits the consumer, but the producers as well.

 Natalie Chanin, the founder of Alabama Chanin, creates uniquely textured summer dresses, jackets, tops and skirts inspired by broderie Anglaise that are made from 100% organic cotton as well as repurposed and reclaimed materials.
 Every garment is sourced sustainably, from seed (grown in Texas) to fabric (hand-sewn in the designer’s hometown of Florence, Alabama by a group of talented artisans).

 Chanin, a textile artist and pioneer of organic cotton couture, worked for two decades as a junior sportswear designer in New York and as a stylist for music videos and advertisements in Europe before moving back to her hometown of Florence to start her label in 2006.